Marc Zwillinger

-Marc Zwillinger is the founder and managing member of the Washington, D.C. based data privacy and information security law firm ZwillGen.
+Marc Zwillinger is the founder and managing member of the Washington, D.C.–based data privacy and information security law firm ZwillGen.
 Zwillinger has been active in the field of Internet law on issues such as encryption, data security, government access to user data, data breaches, and fantasy sports.

 Career

-Marc Zwillinger founded Zwillinger Genetski LLP (now ZwillGen PLLC), a boutique law firm specializing in data protection & information security, in March 2010.
+Marc Zwillinger founded Zwillinger Genetski LLP (now ZwillGen PLLC), a boutique law firm specializing in data protection and information security, in March 2010.
 Prior to founding ZwillGen, Zwillinger was a partner at Sonnenschein Nath & Rosenthal in the firm's Internet, Communications & Data Protection Group where he had created the Internet, Communications and Data Protection Practice Group (originally called Information Security and Anti-Piracy).
-Zwillinger worked for the United States Department of Justice in the Computer Crime and Intellectual Property Section as a trial attorney from 1997-2000.
-Before entering the DOJ, Zwillinger was a litigation associate for Kirkland & Ellis from 1995-1997.
-Zwillinger started his career clerking for the Honorable Mark L. Wolf of the United States District Court, District of Massachusetts from 1994-1995.
+Zwillinger worked for the United States Department of Justice in the Computer Crime and Intellectual Property Section as a trial attorney from 1997 to 2000.
+Before entering the DOJ, Zwillinger was a litigation associate for Kirkland & Ellis from 1995 to 1997.
+Zwillinger started his career clerking for the Honorable Mark L. Wolf of the United States District Court, District of Massachusetts from 1994 to 1995.